 - If you need help getting to a cool place, ask a friend or relative.
 Some Area Agencies on Aging, religious groups, or senior centers provide this service.
 If necessary, take a taxi or call for senior transportation.
 Don't stand outside in the heat waiting for a bus.

 - If you have an air conditioner but can't afford the electric bills, there may be some local resources that can help.
 The Low Income Home Energy Assistance Program is one possible resource.

 - Dress for the weather.
 Some people find natural fabrics such as cotton to be cooler than synthetic fibers.
 Light-colored clothes feel cooler.
 Don't try to exercise or do a lot of activities when it's hot.

 - Avoid crowded places when it's hot outside.
 Plan trips during non-rush hour times.

 What Should I Remember?

 Headache, confusion, dizziness, or nausea could be a sign of a heat-related illness.
-Go to the doctor or an emergency room tofind out if these are caused by the heat or not. tokeep heat-related illnesses from becoming dangerous heat stroke, remember to:
+Go to the doctor or an emergency room to find out if you need treatment.

 - Visit your doctor or an emergency room if you don't cool down quickly.